JakobFlaman/SapCdsWorkshopBasic/README.md

     - Breakout Room Workshop 02 - Tutorial with Angel
     - Breakout Room Workshop 03 - Tutorial with Angel
     - Breakout Room Workshop 04 - Tutorial with Angel
-    - Breakout Room Workshop 05 - DO NOT USE
+  - 16:30 to 17:00
+  - Hands-On and third part of the tutorial
-    - Breakout Room Workshop 06 - Advanced: CDS in S/4 HANA
+    - Breakout Room Auditorium - CDS in S/4 HANA
 - 17:00 to 17:15
   - Feedback, Q&A, etc.